lyushher/file-upload-service/README.md

 You may use, modify, and distribute it in accordance with the terms of the license.

 See the full [LICENSE](./LICENSE) file for details.

----

-## Author

-Developed by [@lyushher](https://github.com/lyushher) — Software Engineer with a focus on backend and cloud systems.

-For professional inquiries or collaborations, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/firdevs-akbayır-65643623a/).